qwickly-org/QwickSteps/README.md

     same as QWERTY
 ( ) same finger as QWERTY
 [ ] same hand as QWERTY
-{ } either same/other hand as QWERTY (depending on your typing style)
+{ } either same/other finger/hand as QWERTY (depending on your typing style)
 < > other hand than QWERTY
 ```